Celebrate the 4th of July with Krispy Kreme’s offers - NewsBreak

 GREENVILLE, N.C.
 (WNCT) — Krispy Kreme is having some delicious promotions for the 4th of July.

 The Winston-Salem-based business starts by having heart-shaped doughnuts with a patriotic theme, including names such as Star Spangled Sprinkle, Stares & Stripes Heart, Patriotic Cookies & Kreme Heart and Soaring Firework Heart.
-You can get a box of a dozen to get all of these.Krispy Kreme introduces Original Glazed soft serve ice cream in Charlotte
+You can get a box of a dozen to get all of these.Chipotle set to open new ‘Chipotlane’ drive-thru in Jamestown

 Also, from July 1-4, you can buy any dozen or 16-count mini and get a free Original Glazed dozen.
 Use the promo code BOGOFREE if you want to order online.